1. Introduction

 Select the option Add new when in the list of Dashboards, and fill in the following information:

-Special case: A dashboard with a code of Home will be automatically displayed in the homepage of the application.
+Special case: A dashboard named Home will be automatically displayed in the homepage of the application.

 What elements can be added to dashboards?